He may have been a world class musician but Antrim folk would not trust him with a cello!

 Back in December 1940 reports of one such soldier emerged.
 For a short time the town had a musical genius in its midst - though it did not necessarily hit the right note with local folk!

-‘Ulster us full of undisclosed talent today’, noted a reporter that Christmas.
+‘Ulster is full of undisclosed talent today’, noted a reporter that Christmas.

 ‘The soldier with whom you may rub shoulders may be a genius in some line.
 This is only to be expected seeing that in the British Army all walks of life are represented.